 Often, Dr. Kilcup uses me as part of a patient’s treatment.
 It’s not uncommon for tight muscles to contribute to a patient’s neck or back pain.
 We make a great team because Dr. Kilcup helped train me.

 Be sure to arrive at least 15 minutes before your first visit to guarantee you get the full time you scheduled for.

 When you first come in for a massage, I will take you to the massage room to discuss any questions you might have, and determine what treatment will most benefit you.
 Depending on your needs, this takes around 5-10 minutes.

 Before beginning the massage, I will go over the treatment with you and make sure you are happy with it.

-When the massage is finished, Taylor or I will give you some water.
+When the massage is finished, I will give you some water.
 It is extremely important to hydrate after a massage!
 It is also common for me to give the client instructions for continued home care such as stretching or postural adjustments.

 How Long of a Massage do I Need?

 Most massages last between 30 minutes and an hour.